Skip Navigation

 Term Life Insurance

-Although term life insurance is priced much lower than other types of coverage, some companies will consider an applicant that is HIV positive as long as a treatment plan has been implemented and being adhered to by the applicant.
-And the CD4 levels are acceptable to the underwriter.
+Although term life insurance is priced much lower than other types of coverage, some companies will consider an applicant who is HIV positive as long as a treatment plan has been implemented and is being adhered to by the applicant, and the CD4 levels are acceptable to the underwriter (500 or higher).

 Employer-based Group Life Insurance